-That's part of the reason I started making this sauce with agave nectar.
 Most cranberry sauces call for a cup of sugar for each bag of cranberries.
 It makes my teeth feel like they are going to rot just thinking about it.
-Granted, cranberries are uber sour, so they do need something to sweeten them up and agave does the trick.
-I also love adding oranges and orange juice to add not only citrus flavor, but also their natural sugars.
+Granted, cranberries are uber sour, so they do need something to sweeten them up, but orange juice does the trick brightening it up.
+Adding oranges and orange juice to add not only citrus flavor, but also their natural sugars.

 Cranberries are packed with the antioxidant vitamin C, which helps protects kids against infection, and antibacterial substances that can help prevent digestive and urinary infections.

 We sat down for lunch last week and I'm not kidding when I tell you that Kenya kept pouring the sauce on his plate and eating spoon after spoonful.
 He loved it and hopefully so will your family this Thanksgiving.

 - 1 bag cranberries, washed and bruised cranberries discarded

 - 2/3 cup orange juice and or the orange pulp, removing the seeds and sections between the pulp

 Preparation1.
 Place all the ingredients in a saucepan and bring to a boil.

 2. When they reach a boil, turn the heat to a simmer and cook for

 10-15 minutes or until the berries start to pop.

 3. Turn off heat and cool.
 Remove the cinnamon stick.